psvenk/hubmail/README.md

 ## Dependencies

-Python 3 (latest version recommended), request, docopt, dotenv, dateutil
+Python 3 (latest version recommended), request, docopt, dateutil

+Optional: dotenv (for storing the API key in a `.env` file)

 ## Roadmap